-The question “How much insurance is enough insurance?” as it pertains to medical professional liability insurance is far more complicated than it used to be.
-Outside influences such as the legal climate, media exposure and efforts to lower health care expenditures are reasons why health care professionals and facilities should periodically analyze insurance needs and key factors impacting those needs.
+The question “how much insurance is enough insurance” as it pertains to medical professional liability insurance is far more complicated than it used to be.
+Outside influences such as the legal climate, media exposure and efforts to lower health care expenditures are a few good reasons why health care professionals and facilities should periodically analyze insurance needs and a number of key factors which can impact those needs.

 In Kansas, certain health care providers (physicians, hospitals, CRNAs, and others as defined by K.S.A.
 40-3401) are required to carry basic coverage.
-This basic coverage provides $200,000 in coverage per claim, and $600,000 in coverage annual aggregate limits, and is available from insurance carriers authorized to write business in Kansas, risk retention groups, and qualified self-funded programs.
+This basic coverage provides $200,000 in coverage per claim, and $600,000 in coverage annual aggregate limits, and is available from insurance carriers who are authorized to write business in Kansas, risk retention groups, and qualified self-funded programs.
 Defined health care providers are also required to select a layer of coverage from the Health Care Stabilization Fund (HCSF) to supplement basic coverage.
-Together, these two layers make up the professional liability coverage for the majority of Kansas physicians and hospitals.
-In Missouri, there is no Health Care Stabilization Fund; therefore, most health care professionals purchase $1M in limits from their insurance carrier.
+Together, these two layers of coverage make up the professional liability coverage for the majority of Kansas physicians and hospitals.
+In Missouri, there is no Health Care Stabilization Fund; therefore most health care professionals purchase $1M in limit from their insurance carrier

 For physicians and other individual health care professionals, the decision to purchase additional coverage is a personal one.
-To assist you in evaluating whether or not a need exists for additional coverage, please click here to view Physician/Individual Considerations
+To assist in evaluating whether or not a need exists for additional coverage, please click here to view our Physician/Individual Additional Insurance Considerations.

-In summary, the best response we have for the question “How much insurance is enough insurance?” is to recommend each individual/hospital periodically review the coverage in effect, the risks and risk tolerance through a method similar to the reviews provided here, then make an informed decision.
+In summary, the best response we have for the question “how much insurance is enough insurance” is to recommend each individual/hospital periodically review the coverage in effect, the risks and risk tolerance through a method similar to the Assessments provided here, then make an informed decision.

 Please feel free to contact the KaMMCO Underwriting department at 1.800.232.2259 if you have further questions.